University Advisement Center

-You can request a presentation by completing and submitting a Presentation Request Form.
-Please note that we require at least two weeks’ notice.
+Request a presentation by completing and submitting this opens in a new windowPresentation Request Form.

 The National Association of Colleges and Employers website contains helpful resources for university faculty and staff including a Sample Faculty Reference Letteropens PDF file and Prescreening Informationopens PDF file .

 Are you in need of a departmental intern?
 Register as an Employer and post available internships for WCSU students on our new job board, Handshake.